Accommodations Guide

 How many days may the student miss (beyond those stated in the syllabus): DAC recommends that an additional 50% absences be allowed beyond the syllabus allowance.

 What if a student misses an exam?
-The DAC recommends that students schedule a makeup exam within 5 days of missing an assessment.
-Students must schedule a DAC-proctored makeup exam 2 business days in advance.
+The DAC recommends that students schedule their postponed exam within 2-5 business days of missing an assessment.
+Students must schedule this DAC-proctored postponed exam at least 2 business days in advance.

 What disability-related barriers does this accommodate?